OrbitalCardinal/DeepLearningPython/README.md

 # Deep Learning with Python
-This repo contains the material from Deep Learning with Python book.
+This repoitory contains the material from Deep Learning with Python book.